The importance of learning through play in the early years

 An example of this might be; you want your child to make a castle out of bricks.
 But instead, they make a tower and proceed to knock it down over and over again.
 Whilst this might seem frustrating to us, it is an important process in play called schematic play.
 This is where children learn by repeating an action, idea or concept and it actually helps children to consolidate their learning.

 So try not to get too hung up on the outcome of their play, but instead celebrate the processes they go through whilst engaging in play.
 As they progress, they will begin to bring more language to their play and may even begin exercising those more refined gross motor skills by running, jumping and climbing.

-You might find that your child loves being outside at this age as it gives them the perfect opportunity to practice all of these emerging skills.
+You might find that your child loves being outside at this age as it gives them the perfect opportunity to practise all of these emerging skills.
 Children at this age will begin to take part in more risky play behaviours whilst they explore boundaries and the limitations of their movements.

 It is important with risky play to allow them some space to take risks in a safe way, as it gives them the opportunity to think creatively, critically and problem solve.

 Play-based learning advice for preschoolers

 Children will continue to take part in all the play we have already discussed.
 But they will also be beginning to immerse themselves more deeply in play, practising more difficult concepts.

 For example, they might begin to explore more scientific and mathematical concepts during their play and their imagination will begin to shine through.
 You may also notice that your child might like to take part in rough and tumble type play.
 This will allow them to understand more about their physical body, their strength, develop resilience, confidence and understand social conduct.

 Children at this age will begin to be able to do more difficult puzzles and understand instructions for taking part in games.
 You may also notice that at times they would rather play on their own or with children their own age.